Ranmanuyan/lei_liu.github.io/_pages/publications.md

 ## Journal Publications

+* **Lei Liu**, Marcello Urgo, <q>Robust scheduling in a two-machine re-entrant flow shop to minimise the value-at-risk of the makespan: a branch-and-bound and heuristic algorithms based on Markovian Activity Networks and phase-type distribution</q>, under review at *Annals of Operations Research*.

 * **Lei Liu**, Marcello Urgo, <q>A branch-and-bound approach for the two-machine flow shop stochastic scheduling problem with phase-type distributed processing times to minimize the value-at-risk</q>, under review at *International Journal of Production Research*.